marioizquierdo/bettertabs/README.md

 Bettertabs
 ==========

+We know that splitting content in tabs is easy, but doing it well, clean, DRY, accessible, usable, fast and testable is not so easy at all.

 Bettertabs is a helper for Rails that renders the markup for a tabbed area in a easy and declarative way, forcing you to keep things simple and ensuring accessibility and usability, no matter if the content is loaded statically or via ajax.